 Therefore, I wish to personally commend each of the lay members as well as the judicial and lawyer members for his or her contribution to the justice system in Ontario.
-I would also like to acknowledge the hard work and professionalism of the Committee Coordinator and Ministry of the Attorney General support staff for ensuring the smooth operations of the Committee's work.
+I would also like to acknowledge the hard work and professionalism of the Committee Coordinator, the Committee Administrative Assistant and Ministry of the Attorney General support staff for ensuring the smooth operations of the Committee's work.